By Michael Berman

 This group, which provides medical treatment to new migrants, is loosely organized by allies of Juan Gauidó, but it is unclear from whom it receives funding.
 And while immigrants could use another checkpoint to receive vaccinations, the only other location that has similar capabilities primarily serves commercial vehicles.

-Another unfortunate immigrant, forced to work in the informal economy, is Leo, who arrived last year from Caracas and holds a job as a night security guard.
-Considering himself lucky after a stint in the Venezuelan military, he found work in Cúcuta guarding houses, receiving Colombian peso (COP) 1,000 (USD 0.32) per house per night.
-With that income, he splits a USD 162 apartment with his friend and his friend’s mother.
+Another unfortunate immigrant, forced to work in the informal economy, is Leo, who arrived last year from Caracas and currently holds a job as a night security guard.
+Considering himself lucky after a stint in the Venezuelan military, he found work in Cúcuta guarding houses, receiving 32 cents (1,000 Colombian pesos) per home per night.
+With that income, he splits a $162 apartment with his friend and his friend’s mother.

 Effects of military action